happycod3r/WinGPT/docs/README.md

 * View and change other settings like api_type, api_base and api_version.

+* Stream, echo, save and use chat stop lists.

 * Your api key is stored so you only need to enter it once during setup and it will persist and be automatically loaded on next startup.
 If you generate a new key you can easily switch and store the new one.

 * Organization settings are also available to control which organization is used by default when making requests with your API keys